 Additionally, it is intended to monitor the variation of customer deposits through the definition of limits and tolerances for this metric in the RAF, allowing, in this manner, for the mitigation of the Group's reputation risk.
-The RAF dashboard is reported monthly to the Executive Committee.
+The RAF dashboard is reported monthly to the Executive Committee, to the Audit Commission and the Board of Directors.